 Getting therapy early can prevent more intense issues in the future, so we’re here to support you where you are when you need it.
 Our team of licensed therapists at Nexus-FACTS (Family, Adolescents, and Children's Therapy Services) is specially trained in trauma and stress, and we’re committed to helping families stay together, heal, grow, and move forward.
 We’re here to support the child and the family.

-Telehealth or In-Person Mental Health Therapy
+Outpatient Mental Health Therapy

 Birth to Adult